ome/omero-guide-scripts/docs/execute_scripts.rst

 Example 3
 ~~~~~~~~~

 We will now use another server-side script for creating a Kymograph from an Image in OMERO.
-The Image we will use for the Kymograph demonstration has been published in a study investigating protein migration along microtubules \ http://jcb.rupress.org/content/194/2/187\ .(Bowen et. al.
-Journal of Cell Biology 194 (2): 187).

 #.
 Go to the Dataset Kymograph.